muzaheed57/recastdetour/README.md

     - Set the `SDL_LIBRARY_TEMP to the path of `SDL.lib` downloaded with the SDL development lib download (e.g. `E:/SDL-devel-1.2.15-VC/SDL-1.2.15/lib/x86/SDL.lib`);
     - Set the `SDLMAIN_LIBRARY` to the path of `SDLMain.lib` downloaded with the SDL development lib download (e.g. `E:/SDL-devel-1.2.15-VC/SDL-1.2.15/lib/x86/SDLmain.lib`);
     - Click *Configure* then *Generate*.
-2. Build the libs and executable with Visual Studio.
+2. Build with Visual Studio.
     - Open `RecastNavigation.sln` that has been generated in the chosen directory (e.g. `E:\recastdetour\Build\RecastNavigation.sln`);
     - Build the project `ALL_BUILD`, it will build all libraries and executables.
+    - Build the project `RUN_TESTS`, it will launch the unit tests and check they passed successfully.
-3. Execute `Recast_Demo`.
+3. Execute `Recast_Demo` and `DetourCrowd_Demo.
     - Make sure you execute the application from its Run directory (e.g. `E:\projects\recastdetour\RecastDemo\Run`);
     - Make sure `SDL.dll` is present in the path;
     - Run, and enjoy!